 - If you reach age 70½ and have not retired, you are required to take distributions.

 Once one of the above criteria are met, the distributions (payments to you) are either done periodically (scheduled) or non-periodic (e.g. one lump sum per year) depending on the terms of your particular 401k.
 The distribution amount is determined by a plan administrator and takes several factors into account such as your life-expectancy.
 See the IRS’s Publication 575 for details.

-Early Withdrawal From A 401K
+Early Withdrawals From A 401K

 Early Withdrawal takes place when you take funds from your 401k before age 59 ½.
 Typically there is a 10% early withdrawal penalty on early withdrawals, on top of income taxes.
-For a list of some exceptions to avoid the tax on early withdrawals see below.

 The 10% tax will not apply if distributions before age 59 ½ are made in any of the following circumstances [IRS]: